 New ideas keep individuals growing.
-92Y is honored to present the 7 Days of Genius Festival, www.92Y.org/Genius, a dynamic and groundbreaking exhibition of ideas and inquiry that will attempt to unravel the complicated nature of the concept of Genius.
-We will bring people together in New York City and across the globe in live events, educational forums, and online conversations to discuss new ideas, innovations, and solutions to some of today's grand challenges.
+In March 2014, 92Y is honored to present the Seven Days of Genius Festival, www.92Y.org/Genius, a dynamic and groundbreaking exhibition of ideas that will attempt to unravel the complicated nature of the concept of Genius.
+We will bring people together to discuss new ideas, inventions, and solutions to some of today's biggest questions.

-Genius: Then, Now, Tomorrow is a supplementary STEM literacy curriculum aligned with the NYS Science Standards and Common Core Standards that strengthens middle school students' skills in English Language Arts while reinforcing STEM concepts.
+Genius, Then and Now is a supplementary curriculum aligned with the NYS Science Standards and Common Core Standards for middle school students and educators.
 We have created "instant lessons" designed to appeal to diverse learning styles.
-The lessons and tasks focus on ten widely recognized geniuses: Galileo Galilei, Marie Curie, Sir Isaac Newton, Leonardo da Vinci, Albert Einstein, Nikola Tesla, Srinivasa Ramanujan, Johannes Kepler, Thomas Edison, and Niels Bohr, and will trace the impact of their contributions from the past to the world our students live in today and inherit tomorrow.
-Throughout the curriculum, denotes primary sources, videos and additional texts that can be found on the attached USB drive.
-This inquisitive STEM literacy curriculum unfolds some of the mysteries of the universe through inquiry and project based learning.
+The lessons and tasks focus on ten widely recognized geniuses: Galileo Galilei, Marie Curie, Sir Isaac Newton, Leonardo da Vinci, Albert Einstein, Nikola Tesla, Srinivasa Ramanujan, Johannes Kepler, Thomas Edison, and Niels Bohr, and will trace the impact of their contributions from the past to the world our students live in today.
+This inquisitive curriculum unfolds some of the mysteries of the universe with hands on activities and project based learning.